Sensation

 Origins

 Socionics was created by Aušra Augustinavičiūtė (1927–2005) — conventionally shortened to Augusta within the socionics community, a practice followed throughout this site.
-A Lithuanian economist, she set out to explain the dynamics of human relationships through a systematic extension of Carl Jung's typological theory, drawing also on Antoni Kępiński's concept of information metabolism — the idea that the psyche processes information from the environment in ways that are as structured and vital as biological metabolism.
+A Lithuanian economist, she set out to explain the dynamics of human relationships through a systematic extension of Carl Jung's typological theory, drawing also on Antoni Kepinski's concept of information metabolism — the idea that the psyche processes information from the environment in ways that are as structured and vital as biological metabolism.
 Model A, named after Augusta's initial, is the structural core of that system.

-Jung had identified four cognitive functions — sensation, intuition, thinking, and feeling — each operating in two orientations: extroverted and introverted.
+Jung had identified four cognitive functions — sensation, intuition, thinking, and feeling — each operating in two orientations: extraverted and introverted.
 Augusta took this and ran it to its logical conclusion.
 Each orientation produces a distinct information element, yielding eight in total.
 These eight elements are not variations on a theme but genuinely different modes of engaging with reality — different in content, different in character, irreducible to one another.

 Model A assigns all eight elements to eight fixed functional positions within the psyche.
 Think of it as a filing cabinet: eight drawers, each with a specific role — leading, creative, role, vulnerable, suggestive, mobilising, ignoring, demonstrative.
 What changes from type to type is not the cabinet but what goes in each drawer.
 The same eight elements, rearranged sixteen different ways, produce sixteen distinct types — each defined not just by which elements are strong, but by the precise functional role each element plays within the whole structure.